bod-endava/e-toast-ds/packages/css-doc-page/src/assets/markdown/tutorials/css.md

 - Fonts/Typography
 - Shapes

+So, the first step is identify if the component requires tokens in the different categories.
+To achieve that the development team and de desing team should arrive to a consensus that will be recorded in the markdowmn document requested for the setp 8 of this guide:

+For the implementation of a component, e-toast follow the _Rule of Least Power_ sugested by Tim Berners-Lee that goes like this:

+> When designing computer systems, one is often faced with a choice between using a more or less powerful language for publishing information, for expressing constraints, or for solving some problem. […] The “Rule of Least Power” suggests choosing the least powerful language suitable for a given purpose.

+For more detail, and practical examples please check the [Embrace the Platform](https://css-tricks.com/embrace-the-platform/) article posted by Bramus.

+Below, you find the steps to add a component for e-toast in the css layer:

 1 - Add the tokens (colors, fonts, and shapes) of your component in the default theme inside the `packages/css/src/themes/default/{yourcomponent}/index.scss` file.
 The next snippet is a reference of the tokens you can definer for the component

 ```scss